It’s not a stretch to say that stretching is important, maybe more than you think.

 The Rules of Stretching Safely

-Remember to start slowly.
+Start slowly.
 While stretching, you’ll want to feel some tension or a slight burning sensation but no pain.

 “While it’s normal to feel some tension when stretching a muscle, you should never feel pain,” according to Healthline.
 “If the area you are stretching starts to hurt, back off the stretch until you don’t feel any discomfort.”